anshitasaini/neural-nets-final-project/transformer_modelcard.md

 ## Technical Specifications

 ### Model Architecture and Objective
-This model is a bidirectional LSTM that takes in a question, gets a positional encoding from it, puts that through an LSTM layer, and puts that through a linear layer to get a value output.
+This model is a transformer model that takes in a question, gets an embedding from it, uses that to get a positional encoding, puts that through a Transformer layer, and puts that through a linear layer to get a value output.

 ### Compute Infrastructure
 No computer infastructure beyond an average laptop is needed for this model to be trained or run.